-If you’d like to know how much you may qualify for, you just need to multiply your lowest personal income tax rate for this year by $5000.
-The maximum credit available is $750.
+If you’d like to know how much you may qualify for, you just need to multiply your lowest personal income tax rate for this year by $10,000.
+The maximum credit available is $1,500.

 Property Transfer Tax (PTT) For First Time Home Buyers

 If you’re purchasing a house for the first time, you may also be exempt from paying property transfer tax.
 If you qualify, you may be eligible for a full or partial exemption from this tax.
 Keep in mind this only applies to Canadian citizens or permanent residents who have lived in BC for 12 consecutive months before purchasing, who have never owned a principal residence anywhere in the world at any time, among other qualifiers.

-BC Homeowners Grant
+BC Home Owner Grant

 Renovation Tax Credit For Seniors and Persons with Disabilities